SEE UPDATES BELOW: ORIGINAL POST FROM JUNE 2013

 7. Donate supplies.
 Did you get offered a free ream of paper with your Staples order or a complimentary printer with your new laptop?
 Consider donating to your local school.
 Many schools also post “wish lists” to Amazon.
 Here is an example from my local public school.
 You can also browse a list the huge list of funding requests for local schools on DonorsChoose.org, which offers mini-Kickstarter-style campaigns for school supplies and projects.

 If you can, please consider sending your kids to public school.
-Look, if someone offered me an extra 20K per year or if I won the 1/500 chance of getting into the good nearby charter school I am sure I would take it.
+Look, if someone offered me an extra 20K per year or if I won the 1/500 chance of getting into the good nearby charter school I might take it.
 But consider all the benefits of staying where you are and working with other local parents and teachers to build a better local public school.
 I’ve seen amazing things from local parent associations working to revive and improve their local schools.
 And contributing time and funding to public school will certainly cost you less than private schools, which are certainly not always perfect despite the hefty price tag.

 Here are some other ways you can volunteer your time to improve schools: http://www.greatschools.org/improvement/volunteering/19-easy-ways-to-help.gs